MATEUSZROGALSKI/terminal-portfolio/README.md

 # Terminal-Style Portfolio Website

 A terminal-themed portfolio website built with Next.js, Tailwind CSS, and MongoDB.
+This project creates an interactive terminal-like interface with a dark theme inspired by Garuda Mokka and Dr4gonized Linux terminals.

 ## Features

 - Terminal-style interface with command-based navigation
 - Responsive design that works on all devices
-- Dark theme with animated background
+- Dark theme with animated background and terminal aesthetics
-- Blog section with Markdown support
+- Blog section with Markdown support and custom font size modifiers
-- Projects showcase
+- Projects showcase with process list visualization (htop-style)
-- Timeline/history section
+- Timeline/history section displayed as git log
+- About section styled like neofetch output
-- Contact form
+- Contact form with SMTP-like interaction
-- MongoDB integration for data storage
+- MongoDB integration for dynamic content
+- Docker support for development and production
+- Unified font size system for consistent UI

 ## Getting Started